abyxez/abyxez/README.md

 <br>

 - I'm Back-end developer
-- 1 year 3 months in developing
+- 1 year 4 months in developing
 - PhD in Optics
-- I’m currently open for a new job opportunity
+- I’ve appliedfor a job, waiting for a conclusion

 <br><br>